hashicorp/terraform-provider-awscc/docs/resources/s3_bucket.md

 }
 ```

-### Create a s3 bucket with public access restricted
+### Create an S3 bucket with public access restricted

-To create a s3 bucket with public access restricted
+To create an S3 bucket with public access restricted

 ```terraform
 resource "awscc_s3_bucket" "example" {